Davide Brivio (motorsport)

-Davide Brivio (born 17 July 1964) is an Italian motorsport manager.
+Davide Brivio (born 17 July 1964) is an Italian motorsport manager, currently managing the MotoGP efforts of Trackhouse Racing.
 He was previously the team manager of Yamaha's World Superbike and MotoGP efforts, as well as Suzuki MotoGP.
-He is currently the racing director of Alpine F1 Team.
+He formerly held positions as racing director and director of the young driver programme at Alpine F1 Team.

-Brivio is one of the most successful team managers in motorcycle grand prix racing history, having managed his teams and riders to 6 riders' titles, 4 constructors' titles, and 6 teams' titles.
+Brivio is one of the most successful team managers in motorcycle Grand Prix racing history, having managed his teams and riders to 6 riders' titles, 4 constructors' titles, and 6 teams' titles.

 Career

 Having been born and raised in the vicinity of the legendary Monza racetrack, Brivio had an early passion for motorsport and was a keen motocross racer.
 He became the circuit commentator at his local motocross track and wrote reports for a motorcycle magazine.
-Brivio graduated from the Istituto Villa Greppi in Monticello, Italy with a diploma in accountancy in 1982.
+Brivio graduated from the Istituto Villa Greppi in Monticello Brianza with a diploma in accountancy in 1982.

 World Superbike

 Beginning in 1990, Brivio was the press officer for Fabrizio Pirovano in the World Superbike series.
 In 1992, he became team manager of the Belgarda Yamaha Racing Division in World Superbike.
-By the end of 1993, he moved to the Yamaha factory team in World Superbike, and by 1995 he was promoted to team manager, where he remained until the end of 2000.
+By the end of 1993, he moved to Yamaha Factory Racing in World Superbike, and by 1995 was promoted to team manager, where he remained until the end of 2000.
 He continued in a consultancy role with the team for 2001.

 MotoGP

 Yamaha

 At the end of 2001 Brivio was promoted to team manager of the Yamaha MotoGP efforts.
 The sport was moving to four-stroke engines for 2002, and he was expected to bring relevant expertise from World Superbike which has used four-stroke engines since the series' inception.
 Brivio was instrumental in coaxing Valentino Rossi to move away from Honda and join Yamaha in 2004.
-From 2004 to 2010, Brivio and Yamaha enjoyed success with 5 riders' championships (Rossi in 2004, 2005, 2008 and 2009, and Jorge Lorenzo in 2010) and 4 constructors' championships (2005, 2008, 2009, 2010).
+From 2004 to 2010, Brivio and Yamaha enjoyed success with 5 riders' championships (Rossi in 2004, 2005, 2008, and 2009, and Jorge Lorenzo in 2010) and 4 constructors' championships (2005, 2008, 2009, and 2010).

 Independent consultant

-With Rossi's departure from Yamaha to Ducati at the end of 2010, Brivio left Yamaha and became a consultant to Rossi and his VR46 rider development program from 2010 to 2013.
+With Rossi's departure from Yamaha to Ducati at the end of 2010, Brivio left Yamaha and became a consultant to Rossi and his VR46 Racing Team and rider development program from 2010 to 2013.